 In June 2016, the Federal Department of Industry Innovation and Science (DOIIS) granted $8.775 million towards the Feasibility/FEED Study Stage completion.
 This is the next step in moving the project toward a final investment decision and construction.

-In October 2014, CTSCo was granted $15.24m from the COAL21 Fund for work on the Feasibility/FEED Study Stage of the Surat CCS Project.
+In October 2014, CTSCo was granted $15.24m from the COAL21 Fund (now known as Low Emission Technology Australia or LET Australia) for work on the Feasibility/FEED Study Stage of the Surat CCS Project.

 Managed by Australia Coal Association Low Emissions Technologies Ltd (ACALET), the COAL21 Fund was established by the Australian black coal industry to support the research, development and demonstration of cleaner coal technologies.
 The outcomes from the studies will be made public and therefore benefit all emitters of CO2 that require storage.